 Several results provide evidence that some, but not all, 4- and 5-year-old children use a productive decade rule when counting (such that Productive Counters had a mean age of 5;3).
 First, when asked to count as high as they can, many children stopped at decade transitions, with about half making a decade-transition error as their first or second error.
 Whereas a memorized sequence predicts that errors should be randomly distributed over the count list, a decade rule predicts that they should occur disproportionately for irregular words that are not generated by a rule, such as decade labels (e.g., twenty, thirty, fifty).
 Furthermore, we found that when provided with decade prompts, many (65%) of the children who made decade transition errors could continue counting, often counting two or more decades further.
-Second, data from the Next Number task found that some children exhibited knowledge of a decade rule beyond their Initial Highest Count, whereas some children did not, and could only name next numbers for numbers within their initial count.
-This, too, suggests that while some children’s count list was purely memorized, unabetted by a decade rule, other children benefitted from a rule that allowed them to identify next numbers on trials outside their familiar count routine.
+Second, data from the Next Number task found that some children correctly generated successors for numbers beyond their Initial Highest Count, whereas some children did not, and could only name next numbers for numbers within their initial count.
+This, too, suggests that while some children’s count list was purely memorized, unabetted by a decade rule, other children benefited from a rule that allowed them to identify next numbers on trials outside their familiar count routine.
 Third, we found some evidence that these two measures of productivity were related to one another, though imperfectly so.
 First, although Productive Counters had higher average accuracy on the Next Number task than Non-Productive Counters, the strongest predictor of Next Number performance was children’s Initial Highest Count, not their Productivity classification.
 Second, whereas Productive and Non-Productive children performed similarly on the Next Number task for numbers within their Initial Highest Count, Productive children performed significantly better than Non-Productive children for numbers outside their Initial Highest Count, resulting in a significant interaction (and compatible with the use of a productive rule).
 The fact that Initial Highest Count was a stronger predictor of Next Number performance than Productivity suggests that, though in their own ways compelling measures of children’s decade rule knowledge, these tasks draw on different constructs, perhaps because only the Next Number task requires children to count-up from arbitrary numbers without the benefit of momentum afforded by the count routine, and requires knowledge of both small and large numbers (Fuson et al., 1982; Siegler & Robinson, 1982).